How You Can Buy Multiple Tickets With a Proxy Network

 You probably know how large a problem ticket scalping is nowadays.
 Events sell out in seconds and tickets appear on reseller sites like StubHub within hours, and at steep upsell prices.
 This is such a huge problem, that former US President Barrack Obama has banned ticket bots by Federal law.
 Nevertheless, the practice is still legal in a large part of the globe.

 Scalping is widespread and painful to deal with for several reasons:

-Most of the tickets aren’t even sold.
-The most famous ticket scalper in human history Ken Lowson has said that up to 95% of tickets never become available on the public.
+- Most of the tickets aren’t even sold.
+The most famous ticket scalper in human history Ken Lowson has said that up to 95% of tickets never become available to the public.

 This means that almost none of the publicly available tickets go to real people.
 Besides, botters are always in competition with each other and the ticket sites that try to block them.
 They use various techniques and solutions to buy more tickets automatically.
 Even if they get blocked, they connect through ticket proxy networks and get unblocked on Ticketmaster or any other ticket site.